wp-plugins/quick-contact-form/readme.txt

 [quick contact form plugin](http://quick-plugins.com/quick-contact-form/).

 == Screenshots ==
+1. This is main admin screen.
+2. This is the messages screen (a copy of all the emails sent from the form).
-1. This is an example of multiple forms on a single page.
+3. This is an example of multiple forms on a single page.
 Everything on the form is editable.
-2. This is the home admin screen.

 == Installation ==